yujikaido/Orpheus-Audiobook-Creator/README.md

 # 🎧 Orpheus Audiobook Creator by Luke

-A sleek, self-hosted audiobook generator powered by the [Orpheus TTS](https://github.com/canopyai/Orpheus-TTS) model and LM Studio — designed for creators who want a fast and simple way to convert text into beautifully narrated MP3s.
+A simple sleek, self-hosted audiobook generator powered by the [Orpheus TTS](https://github.com/canopyai/Orpheus-TTS) model and LM Studio — designed for creators who want a fast and simple way to convert text into beautifully narrated MP3s.
 Well, it makes audiobooks... when it feels like it.
 Work in progress! 😅🎧

 ---